-The assets of the trust will consist of the RIC Shares.
-Neither the sponsor nor its counsel to the trust have independently examined the RIC Shares to be deposited in and held in the trust or any opinions of counsel with respect thereto.
-In rendering its opinion, Chapman and Cutler LLP has assumed that: (i) each RIC qualifies as a regulated investment company for federal income tax purposes and (ii) at the close of each quarter of the taxable year of each RIC, at least 50 percent of the value of such RIC's total assets consists of obligations the interest on which is exempt from the income tax imposed by the State of California that is applicable to individuals, trusts and estates (the "California Personal Income Tax").
+The assets of the trust will consist of shares in entities each of which is taxed as a RIC for federal income tax purposes (the "RIC Shares").
+Neither the sponsor nor counsel to the trust has independently examined the RIC Shares to be deposited in and held in the trust.
+In rendering its opinion, Chapman and Cutler LLP has assumed that: (i) each RIC qualifies as a regulated investment company for federal income tax purposes, (ii) the assets of the RICs will include interest-bearing obligations issued by or on behalf of the State of New York or political subdivisions thereof or United States possessions, the interest on which is excludable from gross income for federal income tax purposes and from taxable income for purposes of the personal income tax imposed by Article 22 of the New York State Tax Law (the "State Personal Income Tax") and the personal income tax imposed by the City of New York under Section 11-1701 of the Administrative Code of the City of New York (the "City Personal Income Tax") (collectively, the "Bonds").

-In the opinion of Chapman and Cutler LLP, counsel to the trust, in summary under existing California law:
+In the opinion of Chapman and Cutler LLP, counsel to the trust, in summary under existing New York law: